jhinmainksta/drone/docs/en/anticorona_drones.md

 ## Software

 Thus far we discussed things which are specific to our custom airframe.
-Things we are going to discuss next are applicable for Clover drone as well.
+Things we are going to discuss next are applicable for Drone drone as well.
 Our software is containerized so it can be launched on every platform that supports Docker, be it Windows machine, Linux machine, Jetson or Raspberry Pi.

 We have split our drone software into two modules: